 China was represented at the 2018 World Economic Forum in Davos, Switzerland by Liu He, an influential economic adviser to President Xi Jinping.
 But according to the Chinese media coverage of the event, Xi himself was front and center – not physically, but through the echoes of his “historic” and “enlightening” speech given last year at Davos.
 China’s state-run media outlets have been in overdrive, pumping out articles extolling Xi’s speech from last year and its supposed acceptance by (and influence on) the leaders at Davos.

 Exhibit A is an article that appeared as the headline on Xinhua’s webpage during the Davos gathering, remembering Xi’s “historic” speech at Davos in 2017.
 A sample quote: “After the speech finished, the audience rose to their feet and applauded for a long time, overflowing with approval and praise for this Chinese leader’s deep reflections.”
 Another, similar Xinhua article claimed that WEF founder Klaus Schwab had told media that the theme for this year’s forum – “Creating a shared future in a fractured world” – was a continuation of Xi’s call last year for a “community of shared future for mankind.”
-Similar claims have been repeated throughout Chinese media (though Quartz claims to have caught the English-language China Daily fabricating a quote on that subject from Davos’ mayor).
+Similar claims have been repeated throughout Chinese media (Quartz claims to have caught the English-language China Daily fabricating a quote on that subject from Davos’ mayor; in a letter to The Diplomat, China Daily USA’s deputy editor said the newspaper’s reporter “did not fabricate anything” and provided a copy of a letter from the mayor’s office confirming that).

 The Xinhua commentary, titled “Shared future or America First,” makes its case bluntly: